brightzheng100/platform-automation-pipelines/README.md

         └── pivotal-container-service-vars.yml
 ```

+For your convenience, there is already a sample Git repo for you to check out, [here](https://github.com/brightzheng100/platform-automation-configuration).

 > Note:
 > 1. The `PRODUCT_NAME`s here follow the naming patterns in PCF, not Pivnet.
-> 2. For your convenience, there is already a sample Git for you to check out, [here](https://github.com/brightzheng100/platform-automation-configuration).

 ## Pipelines